JaxkDev/koth/README.md

 ## Setting up
 ### Creating/Removing arena(s)
-To create a new arena use the command `/koth new <arena name>` (No spaces are allowed in arena, for now) To remove a arena use the command `/koth rem <arena name>` (The arena cannot be in use when deleting)
+To create a new arena use the command `/koth new <arena name>` (No spaces are allowed in arena, for now) To remove an arena use the command `/koth rem <arena name>` (The arena cannot be in use when deleting)

 To check arena status type `/koth list` or `/koth info <arena name>`
 ### Setting positions/Values